-- 11. FARM participation data are reported by Food and Nutrition Services as of October 30 of each year.
-FARM participation rates are historically calculated by the Office of School Planning by using the official enrollment number as of September 30 and dividing it by the FARM participation rate as of October 30.
-This was the calculation used by the Office of School Planning in developing the 2019 Feasibility Study. - 12.
-MSDE calculates its FARM participation rates by using official enrollment as of October 30 and dividing it by the FARM participation rate as of October 30.
-These rates are published for schools statewide by MSDE sometime in June of each year.
-The Local Board does not use the MSDE FARM rate calculation method in making redistricting decisions. - 13.
+- 5. The HCPSS Office of School Planning annually produces a Feasibility Study for the Local Board that covers the needs of the school system, projections for coming years, infrastructure needs, planned capital improvements, and when necessary, suggests a boundary review to address projected needs. - 6.
+On June 13, 2019, the annual Feasibility Study, prepared by the Office of School Planning, was presented to the Local Board and the boundary review process was officially started. - 7.
 The Office of School Planning provides ten-year projections of enrollment to the HCPSS in order to plan for future capital project and staffing needs.
 Enrollment projections not only include cohort survival rates, that is, the number of students moving up from grade to grade, school to school, and level to level, but also housing projections, taking into account housing resales, apartment turnover, and development.
 These projections also incorporate Pre-K enrollment and birth-to-five years of age survival rates.
-Projections are developed for attendance areas. - 14.
-A school "attendance area" is a large geographical area from which students are assigned to a school. - 15.
+Projections are developed for attendance areas. - 8.
+A school "attendance area" is a large geographical area from which students are assigned to a school. - 9.
+Attendance areas sometimes include commercial zones. - 10.
 The Office of School Planning also engages in an eighteen-month capital planning process, compiling projection data and reporting that data to the Local Board which in turn reports, via the Adequate Public Facilities Ordinance, to the Howard County Council annually.